 Research & development

-HALO’s work always starts with mine risk education and non-technical survey, which work as an immediate emergency response and a way to collect data about the type, scale and density of contamination in every settlement affected by the war.
+HALO’s work always starts with mine risk education and non-technical survey, which provide an immediate emergency response and a way to collect data about the type, scale and density of contamination in every settlement affected by the war.
 Non-technical survey is then followed by actual clearance, both manual and mechanical, from landmines and other ordnance.

-Since the full-scale invasion, HALO has multiplied its efforts to address the vast amount of explosive contamination, employing over 1,400 Ukrainian staff, nearly 30 per cent of whom are women.
+Since the full-scale invasion, HALO has multiplied its efforts to address the vast amount of explosive contamination, employing 1,500 Ukrainian staff, nearly 30 per cent of whom are women.
 We are now the largest international mine action organisation in the country.
 With fleet, logistics and manpower already in place, HALO has been able to move rapidly in response to changes in the conflict thanks to the flexibility and extent of donor support.
 HALO also benefits from six previous years of strong links to the Ukrainian authorities and local communities and we continue to work in close collaboration today.

 “Our family is all about public catering, and my big dream was always to become a chef in my own restaurant.
 With HALO, though, I realised that demining is actually much more important these days.
 Safety of all country is the first priority for me now”.